Child's Play (franchise): Other media

+Novels

+Child's Play 2

+A tie-in novelization to Child's Play 2 was later written by Matthew J. Costello.
+The author added in some of his own plot scenes exclusive to the novel, such as going deeper into Andy Barclay and Chucky's past.
+Chucky is characterized to have an absent father and his abusive mother being a dwarf.
+Chucky got teased a lot because of this and later strangled his mother to death.
+Also, Chucky was put in special classes when he was younger.
+During the scene at the factory, Chucky sees a bunch of Good Guy dolls and wishes that he could bring them to life to do his bidding.
+This was partially used as the plot of the film Cult of Chucky.

+Child's Play 3

+A tie-in novel to Child's Play 3 was later written by Matthew J. Costello.
+Just like Child's Play 2, this novel had some of the author's own inclusions.
+In the beginning (adapted from an earlier draft of the screenplay), in the Play Pals factory, a rat scours for food and, smelling blood within the plastic, chews on Chucky's remains.
+Blood then leaks out of the remains and somehow leaks onto another doll.

+Chucky's death in this book is also different.
+In the novel, while defending Tyler on an exterior ride, Andy grapples with Chucky before finally shooting him several times, causing the doll's body to fall to the ground, and Andy watches the head shatter to blood, metal and plastic.

 Comics

 Innovation Publishing

 Beginning in 1992, Innovation Publishing released the first comic books based on the films, in the form of a three-issue adaptation of Child's Play 2.
 It was later collected in a trade paperback.
 The success of the adaptation led to a monthly series of new stories starting in 1991.
 The series, titled Child's Play: The Series, ended in 1992 after only five issues.
 This was followed by a three-issue adaptation of Child's Play 3.

 Devil's Due Publishing

 In 2007, Devil's Due Publishing obtained the license to publish Child's Play comics and released a one-shot crossover with Hack/Slash titled Hack/Slash vs. Chucky which takes place after the events of the Seed of Chucky film.
 This was followed by a four-issue series called Chucky.
 A second volume began in early 2009 but ceased publication after only one issue.